The Milo Foundation rescues hundreds of highly adoptable animals

 Dogs and Puppies

-DOGS: All dogs at The Milo Foundation receive any necessary veterinary care, are spayed/neutered, vaccinated, microchipped, and treated for any parasites.
+DOGS: All dogs at The Milo Foundation receive any necessary veterinary care, are spayed/neutered, vaccinated, microchipped, and treated for parasites.
 Dogs over six months of age are Heartworm tested.

 The adoption fee for ADULT DOGS is $300-$500.
 We reserve the right to have increased fees for “special” highly desired, and breed specific animals, as well as for those that required extraordinary veterinary care.
 Our Medical Fund benefits from these extra fees, (half of which can be considered a tax deductible donation) so we can provide the extra care some animals need!
 Senior, and some harder to place dogs, may have lower adoption fees considered.

 Chihuahuas may have special incentives/lower adoption fees.
 There are so many of these sweet little ones dying in shelters!
 AND "Two-for" deals are happily considered for Chihuahuas and some small dogs.
 The little ones LOVE a buddy!

-These fees help us recover some of our veterinary expenses, so that we have the resources to help other animals.
+These fees help us recover some of our veterinary expenses, so that we have the resources to help other animals get out of shelters where they face euthanasia and get the medical care they need.
 Often we have additional costs with sick or injured animals .
 If you are able to, please consider an additional tax-deductible donation.
 We support a population of more than 250 animals at our sanctuary, so any extra funds help support these animals.

 PUPPIES: All puppies at The Milo Foundation receive puppy vaccinations and de-worming.
 They are also microchipped and spay/neutered.
 Depending on how long Milo has had the puppy and its age, it will likely require additional vaccinations and veterinary care by the adopters.

 The adoption fee for a puppy is $350-$600.
 THERE ARE NO REFUNDS ON PUPPY ADOPTIONS.
 Certain unforeseen circumstances may warrant a partial refund (50%).
 If you return a puppy for whatever reason, your adoption fee becomes a TAX DEDUCTIBLE donation.
 PLEASE think hard about the commitment of raising a puppy!
 They are fragile and demanding.
 They need consistency, training, time, and patience.
 They want TLC, and need a firm commitment!